bicycleboy/nsw_tas_fuel_station/README.md

 `README.md` | The file you are reading now. | [Documentation](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)

 ## Debugging
-To assist with any issues or determine if the API is returning unexpected results or there is a bug you can turn on debugging in your configuration.yaml.
+To assist with any issues, or determine if the API is returning unexpected results or there is a bug, you can turn on debugging in your configuration.yaml.

 ```
 logger: